The Carpentries: How We Operate

 Materials

 All Carpentries lesson materials are freely available under a permissive open license.
-This means that you may use them in contexts outside of a Carpentries workshop (e.g. as material introduced into a longer course, as a standalone 2-3 hour session, as homework exercises, etc.) provided you cite the original source.
+This means that you may use them in contexts outside of a Carpentries workshop (e.g. as material introduced into a longer course, as a standalone 2-3 hour session, as practice exercises, etc.) provided you cite the original source.

 It is only when you want to run a branded Carpentries workshop using the materials that the workshop requirements are in effect.
 Other workshops may be described as being “Carpentries-based”, using Carpentries materials, etc.